xiota/geany-preview/Readme.md

 ## Usage

 The preview is active by default for documents with supported file types.
-To display formats other than HTML or Markdown, auxiliary programs are needed.
+To display formats other than HTML, Markdown, or Fountain, auxiliary programs are needed.
 If they are unavailable, no preview will be displayed for their respective formats.

 More about usage and configuration is available at [Certain Queries Answered](docs/CQA.md).

 ## Installation

-The Preview plugin for Geany can be installed on Ubuntu via PPA.
+The Preview plugin for Geany can be installed on Ubuntu from PPA.
+The files *may* work with other Debian-based distributions.
 ```
 sudo add-apt-repository ppa:xiota/geany-plugins
 sudo apt-get update